-As important as it is to craft a vision, communicate with clarity, and gain enthusiasm around the direction, visioning in and of itself is insufficient.
-Great leaders spend purposeful time crafting a vision for the future, but return to the present as quickly as possible.
-Because they know that the present is where life happens.
+As important as it is to craft a vision, communicate with clarity, and gain enthusiasm around the direction, visioning alone is insufficient.
+Great leaders spend purposeful time crafting a vision for the future but return to the present as quickly as possible because they know that life happens in the present.

 4. Take action; don’t wait for things to come to you

 Great leaders are proactive people.
-While some people prepare themselves and wait for the opportunity to rise, great leaders act as an opportunity catalyst.
-They create the opportunity for themselves and their organization.
+While some people prepare themselves and wait for the opportunity to rise, great leaders, act as an opportunity catalyst.
+They create opportunities for themselves and their organization.

-Being present is a key part of the opportunity creation process.
+Being present is a vital part of the opportunity creation process.
 Leaders who are present engage all of their senses.
-They listen with the intend to understand.
+They listen with the intent of understanding.
 They watch things unfold.
 They sniff out opportunities.
 In short, they are fully engaged.